gerstner-hub/rocket.term/README.md

 the use of tokens.
 You can try to talk to the Administrator of the server to enable this feature.

+The INI file allows furhermore customization of key bindings, colors and hooks to be invoked upon certain chat events.
+Refer to the template configuration file for a more complete documentation of what you can do.

 ### Different Rocket.chat Room Types

 Rocket.chat supports three different room types that users of the web